 True, red wine has the antioxidant resveratrol in it – an excuse I had often used as justification for quaffing – but so do many foods, like berries, red-skin peanuts, and dark chocolate.

 I decided to get resveratrol from a food source and stopped drinking red wine or any other alcoholic beverage.
 Have been teetotal since around 2000/2001.

 Then came the revelation that barbecued meat and toasted bread contain carcinogens.
 Of course, I didn’t want to believe that.
 In South Africa, braai (Afrikaans for barbecue) is an institution, a way of life.

 Unfortunately, the science was overwhelming, and reminding myself of the quest to stop anything that might turn on my possibly-inherited colon cancer genes, haven’t barbecued or toasted anything since then.

 Later, after reading about the widespread use of growth hormones and antibiotics in meat and chicken, they didn’t seem so appetising on my plate anymore.
 Who wants to eat chemical-laden meat?

-Meat and poultry were crossed off my menu, and I continued to get protein from fish, eggs, cheese, plain yogurt, nuts, and pulses like beans, lentils and chickpeas.
+Meat and poultry were crossed off my menu, and I continued to get protein from wild-caught fish, free-range eggs, cheese, plain yogurt, nuts, and pulses like beans, lentils and chickpeas.